Parallel algorithm: Parallelizability

 Algorithms vary significantly in how parallelizable they are, ranging from easily parallelizable to completely unparallelizable.
 Further, a given problem may accommodate different algorithms, which may be more or less parallelizable.

 Some problems are easy to divide up into pieces in this way – these are called embarrassingly parallel problems.
 Examples include many algorithms to solve Rubik's Cubes and find values which result in a given hash.

 Some problems cannot be split up into parallel portions, as they require the results from a preceding step to effectively carry on with the next step – these are called inherently serial problems.
 Examples include iterative numerical methods, such as Newton's method, iterative solutions to the three-body problem, and most of the available algorithms to compute pi (π).
 Some sequential algorithms can be converted into parallel algorithms using automatic parallelization.

-In many cases developing an effective parallel algorithm so solve a task requires developing new ideas and methods not needed in the design of a sequential algorithm to solve the same problem.
+In many cases developing an effective parallel algorithm to solve a task requires developing new ideas and methods not needed in the design of a sequential algorithm to solve the same problem.
 Examples of such cases include the practically important problems of searching for a target element in a data structure and the evaluation of an algebraic expression.